 The House author requested that the language be held back until stakeholders come to an agreement.
 The Senate version, SF 561 (Sen. Dave Osmek, R-Mound), did not meet a key legislative deadline and has not moved forward.

 The original bill would have allowed small cell wireless equipment to be placed on utility poles, signs, kiosks, traffic signals, light poles, or arches without the ability of a city to adequately apply its zoning authority.
 Additionally, it would have prevented cities from negotiating rates, permit timelines, and maintenance as it relates to the installation of emerging wireless infrastructure.

 After several rounds of negotiations facilitated by the Senate author, wireless providers (AT&T, Verizon, Sprint, and T-Mobile) decided to halt discussions with cities and cable companies a few weeks ago.
 The League offered alternative bill language that included amendments to the current right-of-way management law and would work within existing law to ensure wireless companies enjoy the same rights and privileges afforded to other users in the public rights of way.
 It would incorporate wireless providers into current law while retaining local decision-making.

 The League is grateful to Sen. Osmek for his time facilitating negotiations, and to Rep. Hoppe for his willingness to hear the municipal perspective to work toward agreeable language.
 The League will continue to work with them to emphasize the critical role local governments play to manage public assets through zoning, and should allow cities to protect their proprietary interests in public property in the public right of way.

-To summarize, the League’s alternative bill language:
+To summarize, the League’s alternative bill language offered to the providers:

 The League has an information memo that provides guidance for dealing with cell towers and small cell technologies.